Dr. Jekyll and Mr. Hyde (1941 film): Plot

 In 1887 London, Dr. Henry Jekyll performs research experiments on the possibility of separating the good and evil aspects of human nature.
 Jekyll is in love with Beatrix Emery, but her father, Sir Charles, is skeptical of Jekyll's radical ideas.
-Jekyll develops a serum, takes it, and is transformed in mindset and countenance into an alter ego.
+Unable to experiment on others, Jekyll develops a serum, takes it, and is transformed in mindset and countenance into an alter ego.
 Jekyll takes an antidote to reverse the serum's effects, but not before hallucinating a voice that says: "Mr. Hyde".

 Beatrix departs England on a trip abroad with her father, who is concerned about her love affair.
 When Beatrix's father extends their time away from London, Jekyll continues to experiment with the serum, ingesting another dose.
 As Mr. Hyde, he ventures into a music hall and spots barmaid Ivy Peterson, whom he saved from an attacker in the streets weeks before.
 Because his face and manner is disfigured by the serum, Ivy does not recognize him, and becomes frightened when approaching his table.
 Hyde instigates mayhem in the music hall, tripping one man, hitting another with a cane, poking another in the eye, pitting one patron against another until a brawl ensues.
 Hyde convinces the owner that Ivy was the cause of the trouble, and bribes him to fire her.
 Hyde takes a reluctant Ivy home with him, and rapes her in the carriage.

 While Beatrix grows concerned after receiving no correspondence, Hyde provides Ivy housing in a flat, although she lives in fear of Hyde's controlling and violent behavior.
 Her friend Marcia eventually visits her, sees bruises on Ivy's back and suspects Ivy is being abused.
 However, before she can find out what is going on, Hyde appears and menaces Marcia, who leaves; afterward, Hyde taunts Ivy that Marcia is more beautiful than Ivy, and he may leave Ivy to pursue Marcia, before forcing Ivy to sing and raping her.